ois-gold-ml/runpod-worker-comfy/README.md

 ### Workflow Configuration

 The worker uses a predefined workflow file specified by the `WORKFLOW_FILE` environment variable (default: `/workflow.json`).
 This workflow should contain a `LoadImageFromUrlOrPath` node that will be automatically updated with the input image URL.

+The appropriate workflow is selected based on the `params` field in the input JSON, which determines the tiling and denoise settings.

 ### Example Workflow Structure